Fox has expressed interest in ad-supported streaming service Tubi, according to a report in the Wall Street Journal.

 The paper previously reported that NBCU’s parent company Comcast was in exclusive negotiations to acquire Xumo, another ad supported streaming service.

-Only of the largest ad-supported streaming services, Pluto TV was acquired last year by Viacom for $340 million and is now one of the fastest-growing parts of what is now ViacomCBS.
+Pluto TV, one of the largest ad-supported streaming services, was acquired last year by Viacom for $340 million and is now one of the fastest-growing parts of what is now ViacomCBS.